 Many of us have had a dream, and we have often been told to follow that dream.
 We need to envision goals that will allow us to realize the dream.
 However, if we do not have a plan to go along with the goals, then the dream will just remain a wish.
 The staff and faculty at Muhlenberg College enable students to develop an effective plan to go with the goals, embracing every learning opportunity to make the dream come true.

 Several initiatives have grown out of this philosophy, including three programs for academically talented students: the Prestigious Awards Initiative, Student Travel, and Summer Research Stipends in all disciplines.
-Since its inception, the Prestigious Awards Initiative has resulted in over one hundred-twenty awards for students, including two Trumans, twenty-four Fulbrights and nineteen NSFs.
-With these grants, students have pursued studies at Princeton, Harvard, Brown, Vanderbilt, the University of Wisconsin, and universities overseas.
+Since its inception, the Prestigious Awards Initiative has resulted in over one hundred-fifty awards, finalist statuses, and honorable mentions for students, including two Trumans, twenty-seven Fulbrights and twenty-four National Science Foundations.
 Closely mentored students, whether actual award winners or not, have praised our program for its value in developing their habits of self-scrutiny, their sense of participating in a professional conversation within and beyond the College, and their competitiveness for graduate and professional school applications.
-Many of these students have received Summer Research Stipends of $2600, plus academic credit and paid housing.
+Many of these students have received Summer Research Stipends of $3,000, plus academic credit and paid housing.

 For entering students, there is a nationally recognized, year-long Orientation program.
 Our peer tutoring program has received national recognition.
 A campus-wide initiative has been to articulate and live the importance of academic integrity, also receiving national recognition as a program of excellence.
 A revised system of academic probation and a new category of academic warning assist students at risk academically.